-Pruning: To prune correctly you must find out the type of bonsai your tree is and when the best times are to prune old and new season growth.
+Pruning: Pruning is an essential part of any landscaping project.
+To prune correctly you must find out the type of bonsai your tree is and when the best times are to prune old and new season growth.
 Pruning is the removal of branches from last year’s growth for creating or cleaning up the look of the tree.
 It also keeps it to its miniaturized state, without pruning it would grow into a full-grown tree.
 In general remove branches growing straight up, straight down or branches growing parallel to other branches plus any dead branches that there may be.
 When cutting entire branches, it is best to use a concave cutter at the base of the branch leaving a small collar protruding, this will leave the cut less noticeable when it grows.

 The top of the tree grows faster so needs pruning more often to maintain the shape of the tree it should reflect on the shape of the trunk.

 Root pruning is a major part of growing bonsai.
 No plant can continually live in a container without having its roots trimmed at some stage.
 Plants are constantly looking for nutrients, in the earth their roots can grow tens of feet but when kept in pots they saturate the pot with roots and become root bound and sometimes even push the plant out of the pot.
 The idea is to keep the tree moisturized so you should prune the roots then return it to the same sized pot with new soil.
 Root pruning reduces a trees ability to get water and nutrients so should be done when it is not in its growth period.
 The normal time is late spring depending on what type of tree it is.